Last fact-checked: 12 July 2020

 Lines and wrinkles that are ‘static’, i.e. those you can see when your face is at rest and not pulling an expression.

 It can also be used for other areas, for example, on the lips to increased fullness.

-The culture in South Korea is very image-conscious so it’s no surprise that there are beauty and cosmetic clinics on practically every block in major cities like Seoul, the capital, and Busan.
+The culture in South Korea is very image-conscious so it’s no surprise that there are qualified beauty and cosmetic clinics on practically every block in major cities like Seoul, the capital, and Busan, to the south.
 With treatments so commonplace and products like these being so ubiquitous, it’s easy to forget that fillers are actually a medical treatment, and so a certain degree of caution is required.

-This is why you should do a little research if you are looking at dermal fillers.
+This is why you should do your research when you are looking at dermal fillers.
 While brands such as Juvederm are well-known and available throughout the world, there may be different products available in the range which aren’t available in some countries.
 For example, the FDA in the US has approved Juvederm but not Juvederm Volift; on the other hand, Juvederm Volift has been approved in Europe.

 South Korea is renowned for its innovative approach to beauty, and it is worthwhile finding out about new products that may not have been approved for use in your home country yet.

 Likewise, you should always do some research on the clinics and doctors you intend to use.
 These products must be administered by a professional with the appropriate training and skills, which is why we here at Medical Departures run our own background checks on criminal/legal records, confirm qualifications, verify professional memberships and collect online testimonials that are published on our site.

 We also conduct onsite visits and only if we’re happy with all of these aspects do we publish a clinic/doctor.
 Booking with us means you are always assured of booking in with a South Korean clinic that is reliable and trustworthy.